2 Chronicles Chapter 36 Summary

 Discussion Questions for 2 Chronicles, Chapter 36

-4. What is the historical significance of Nebuchadnezzar in this chapter?
-How does his introduction foreshadow or prophecy future events?
+- What is the historical significance of Nebuchadnezzar in this chapter?
+How does his introduction foreshadow or prophesy future events?
 What future event in Jerusalem's history is his presence foreshadowing?
 What role does Babylon play throughout Scripture?
 Why do you think God allowed the Babylonians to kidnap Jehoiachin?

-5. Why had Zedekiah "hardened his heart against Yahweh" (HCSB)?
-Do you think that the generational sins of the previous kings contributed to his Godlessness?
-Do you think that Zedekiah had a choice to repent and turn to the Lord?
-Or was he destined to ultimately fall in sin like his predecessors?
+- Why had Zedekiah "hardened his heart against Yahweh" (HCSB)?
+Do you think that the generational sins of the previous kings contributed to his godlessness?
+Do you think that Zedekiah had a choice to repent and turn to the Lord, or was he destined to ultimately fall into sin like his predecessors?
 How did this contribute to the destruction of Jerusalem?
 How have you seen sin in your life lead to destruction?

-6. Why is it important that all the survivors of the siege of Jerusalem became "servants" to King Nebuchadnezzar?
+- Why is it important that all the survivors of the siege of Jerusalem became "servants" to King Nebuchadnezzar?
 Can you think of any prophecies this might fulfill?
 What do you think the people of Judah might have learned during this exile experience?
-What is a way in which you have felt "in exile" because of your sin?
+In what way have you felt "in exile" because of your sin?
 How did the Lord restore you?

-10. How are the different nations involved in this chapter?
+- How are the different nations involved in this chapter?
 Why do you think God uses historical and geographical circumstances to teach and discipline His people?
-What does this say about His sovereignty, and how He ultimately controls even empires and kings to do His will?
+What does this say about His sovereignty and how He ultimately controls even empires and kings to do His will?
 How does this change your view of God's authority in your life?

 Key Words/Phrase